OCA/purchase-reporting/purchase_order_report_with_note/README.rst

 To install this module there is no external library required.

-1. Nothing required at all.

 Configuration
 =============

-To configure this module, you need to:
+To configure this module, no configuration is required.

-1. No Configuration required at all.

 Usage
 =====

-* This module will be helpful to have the notes in header and footer for any Purchase Order.
+* To use this module set the header and footer notes in the Condition tab for Purchase order.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot